-Rosenqvist was born on November 7, 1991, in the small town of Varnamo.
+Rosenqvist was born in November 1991 in the small town of Varnamo.
 As a boy, he has competed in karting events, eventually finishing 2nd in 2005 Nordic Championship.
 He stayed in karting racing at the international level until 2007.

 After graduating in karting, Felix started a single-seaters racing career, competing in the Asian Formula Renault.
 In 2007, as a member of March3 Racing team, he finished 4th overall and was named as Rookie of the Year.
 He stayed with the same team in 2008 and dominated the series, winning 10 put of 13 races before taking the championship title.